CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 Interpretation of the cumulative hazard function can be difficult -- it is not how we usually interpret functions.
-(On the other hand, most survival analysis is done using the cumulative hazard fuction, so understanding it is recommended).
+(On the other hand, most survival analysis is done using the cumulative hazard function, so understanding it is recommended).

 Alternatively, we can derive the more-interpretable hazard curve, but